Gluten-free Flourless Fudge Cookies taste rich and fudgy – like the edge of a brownie! And the cookies have less than 70 calories each!

 - Let the cookies cool completely on the baking sheet, and store in an airtight container for up to 3 days.

-- Some people have found that they have better luck with 3 egg whites and other people have found that the recipe works better as-written.
+- Some people have found that they have better luck with 3 egg whites and other people have found that the recipe works better with 4.
 You may want to start with 3 egg whites, and add the 4th egg white if needed.

 - You can swap out part or all of the vanilla for other extracts and flavorings, like peppermint, to change up the flavor.